chenqiuyuan/icsme2015-paper-impl/README.md

 Output Format
 ==============
-The output JSON object contains top-10 recommended reviewers' IDs for all reviews, together with statistics.
+Output JSON object contains top-10 recommended reviewers' IDs for all reviews, together with statistics.

 An example is shown below: